 You normally don’t need to pay business rates, if for example you:

-You may need to pay business rates, on top of council tax, if for example you:
+When you have cash flowing, you may need to pay business rates, on top of council tax, if for example you: